Why is this project important?

 We'll continue to maintain contact with directly impacted residents, businesses, sports clubs and community groups, and will keep them informed of our project timelines and impacts as more information becomes available.

-We’re aware that there have been ongoing flooding and drainage issues in Head Street.
+We’re aware there have been ongoing flooding and drainage issues in Head Street.

 This area is very complex in terms of drainage, and there is no simple long-term solution to the localised flooding issues in Head Street.
-The highly developed nature of the area, along with the location of multiple underground services, means that the available options are severely constrained.
+The highly developed nature of the area, along with multiple underground services, means available options are severely constrained.

 Please contact Bayside City Council on 9599 4444 for more information on their drainage upgrade project.